 Whether we are following a diet for weight loss or health, it’s good to reward ourselves, so you don’t feel deprived.

-As for me yesterday, instead of stopping at that Italian restaurant, I distracted myself and I walked to local bookstore to chill out at one of my fav neighborhood store.
+As for me yesterday, instead of stopping at that Italian restaurant, I distracted myself and I walked to a local bookstore to chill out at one of my fav neighborhood stores.
 A few minutes later I went to Trader Joe’s grocery store, got myself a box of gluten-free seaweed snack and vegetables.
 I walked home on that beautiful Sunday afternoon.
 By the time I got home, I had eaten all the seaweeds!
 That was 4 ounces of roasted seaweed snack—11.3 grams!

 Lunch was simple: Amy’s gluten-free pinto and brown rice burrito, salad, and vegan ice cream (in case you are wondering, the cone are Gluten Free Ice Cream Cones.
 The healthy choice was the salad; the rest made for an organic fast food option.

 In my case, I rewarded myself with a gluten-free ice cream on a cone.
 That worked!